dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 | `[compartment]`   | subsection | List of compartmentes to simulate |
 | `[<comp_k>]` | subsection | Options for equations per each compartment |

-Whenever a compartment is coposed by cubes (2D) or hexahedra (3D), then such compartment is modeled using Finite Volumes.
+Whenever a compartment is composed by cubes (2D) or hexahedra (3D), then such compartment is modeled using Finite Volumes.
 These compartments are suitable to model membranes processes.